 Venice: Arsenale – 55th International ArtBiennale – The Encyclopedic Palace.

-The title chosen by warden Massimiliano Gioni for the 55th International Art Biennale, until November 24, is The Encyclopedic Palace.
+The title chosen by curator Massimiliano Gioni for the 55th International Art Biennale, until November 24, is The Encyclopedic Palace.

 Massimiliano Gioni introduced the choice of theme evoking the Italo-Americanself-taught artist Marino Auriti who in 1955 filed a design with the US Patentoffice depicting The Encyclopedic Palace, an imaginary museum that was meant tohouse all worldly knowledge, bringing together the greatest discoveries of thehuman race, from the wheel to the satellite.

 Blurring the line betweenprofessional artists and amateurs, outsiders and insiders, the exhibition takesan anthropological approach to the study of images, focusing in particular onthe realms of the imaginary and the functions of the imagination.
 What room isleft for internal images – for dreams, hallucinations and visions – in an erabesieged by external ones?
-And what is the point of making an image of theworld when the world itself has be converted into increasingly like an image?
+And what is the point of creating an image of theworld when the world itself has become increasingly like an image?